OceanGPT/OceanGPT/README.md

 Open `https://localhost:7860/` in browser and enjoy the interaction with OceanGPT.

 ### Online Demo <!-- omit in toc -->
-#### Ocean Domain Q&A
+#### Marine Expertise Q&A
 <table>
     <tr>
         <td><img src="figs/3.png"></td>
         <td><img src="figs/4.png"></td>
     </tr>
 </table>
-You can use OceanGPT-basic for ocean domain Q&A.
+You can use OceanGPT-basic for marine expertise Q&A.

 1. Input your query (optional: upload an Word/PDF).
 2. Choose the generation hyparameters.
 3. Run and get results.

-#### Marine Science Image Q&A
+#### Marine Science Image Interpretation
 <table>
     <tr>
         <td><img src="figs/1.png"></td>
         <td><img src="figs/2.png"></td>
     </tr>
 </table>
-You can use OceanGPT-o for marine science image Q&A.
+You can use OceanGPT-o for marine science image interpretation.

 1. Input your query and upload an image.
 2. Choose the generation hyparameters.
 3. Run and get results.

-#### Sonar Image Caption
+#### Marine Sonar Image Interpretation
 <table>
     <tr>
         <td><img src="figs/1.png"></td>
         <td><img src="figs/7.png"></td>
     </tr>
 </table>
-You can use OceanGPT-o for sonar image caption.
+You can use OceanGPT-o for marine sonar image interpretation.

 1. Input your query and upload an image.
 2. Choose the generation hyparameters.